vuestorefront/shopware-pwa/docs/landing/concepts/cms.md

 After reading the full guide, you will understand how

-- CMS pages are organised in Showpare
+- CMS pages are organised in Shopware
 - the PWA resolves the page layout from an API response
 - to add custom blocks to extend the layout or make contributions